MapsPeople/docs/collections/_web/v4/guides/display_rules_intro.md

 In this guide you will be introduced to the concept of Display Rules and learn how you can use Display Rules to change how POIs are displayed on the map.

-It is possible to apply Display Rules to a single POI using its ID, or to all POIs of a specific Location Type such as 'Meeting Rooms'.
+It is possible to apply Display Rules to a single POI using its ID, or to all POIs of a specific Location Type such as `MEETING_ROOMS`.

 The MapsIndoors CMS is used to control the default appearance of types and POIs.
 To change the default appearance at runtime you can use Display Rules.